-A hexagonal prism is a polyhedron, the two faces of which are equal hexagons lying in parallel planes, and the remaining faces (side faces) are parallelograms that have common sides with these triangles.
+A hexagonal prism is a polyhedron, the two faces of equal hexagons lying in parallel planes.
+The remaining faces (side faces) are parallelograms that have common sides with these triangles.

 A regular hexagonal prism is a hexagonal prism whose bases have regular hexagons (all sides of which are equal, the angles between the sides of the base are 120 degrees), and the side faces are rectangles.